The Earldom of Richmond and the Duchy of Brittany - The History of Richmond, Part 2

 The cathedral Notre Dame

 When Luxembourg was declared a neutral state in 1867, part of the fortifications had to be razed (actually, it should have been all of it, but that proved impossible) and oddly, the church towers as well.
-Therefore, the town lacked a landmark.
+Therefore, the town lacked a landmark for many years.
 The towers of the cathedral are today the 'crown of the old town'.
-Though I could not get inside the church due to the Octav celebrations.
+Unfortunately, I could not get inside the church due to the Octav celebrations.

 View to the Beck Fortifications and the Pétrusse Valley